-Good news, though: You can pull these homemade Christmas gifts together in under an hour.
+Good news, though: You can pull most of these homemade Christmas gifts together in under an hour.

 There are plenty of homemade Christmas gift ideas and hostess gifts that can come right out of your kitchen.

-From baked goods and canned treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.
+From baked goods and home-preserved treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.

-- If you have a few days, throw together a batch of homemade grainy mustard.
+- If you have a few days to pull together a DIY gift, throw together a batch of homemade grainy mustard.
 It takes five minutes to make, but you’ll need to let it sit for a few days before it’s ready to give.

 - Got citrus?
-A bottle of tangerine syrup would be a novel gift for a foodie.
+A bottle of tangerine syrup would be a novel DIY gift for a foodie.

 - Put a little chocolate under the tree with a plate of homemade fudge or a batch of peppermint bark.

-- Warm up the holiday with this homemade hot chocolate mix.
+- Warm up the holiday with this homemade hot chocolate mix paired with some of these sweet gingerbread cookies.

-Instead of giving up on the idea of a homemade Christmas gift, do your best to really zero in on that person’s interests and cater to that.
+Instead of giving up on the idea of a DIY gift, do your best to really zero in on that person’s interests and cater to that.

 - Stitch up a set of mini bags for buying spices in bulk.
 Or follow the same directions and make larger bags for produce shopping.